Place2Be is a children’s mental health charity with over 25 years’ experience working with pupils, families and staff in UK schools.

 Children can also book a short appointment to talk about any problems or worries they have – this is called Place2Talk.

 How does Place2Be work with adults?

 Place2Be provides support and advice for parents and carers, as well as teachers and school staff.
 Get in touch with the Place2Be staff member below to find out more.

 Place2Be always gets agreement from parents or carers before they support a child through one-to-one counselling.
 They also meet with parents or carers regularly to keep them updated and make sure they are involved from the start.

 Kee Macmillan is our School Project Manager for Place2Be.

-Kee is in school every Wednesday morning and all day on Thursday and Friday and you can either arrange to meet her at the school or get in touch or by calling school on 020 8807 2458
+Kee is in school every Wednesday morning and all day on Thursday and Friday and you can either arrange to meet her at the school or by calling the school on 020 8807 2458.